hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 - [Profile and Interaction Support](#profile--interaction-support) for a system declaring conformance to one of the [AU Core Capability Statements](#au-core-capability-statements)

 #### AU Core Capability Statements
-The [AU Core Client CapabilityStatement](CapabilityStatement-au-core-client.html) outlines conformance requirements and expectations for an AU Core CLient.
-This CapabilityStatement describes the basic rules for the AU Core Requester actor that initiates a data access request to from an AU Core Responder and retrieves data as a response.
-In addition, it lists the client conformance expectations for each resource type documented in AU Core.
-These expectations include supported FHIR profiles, REST API interactions, and search parameters.
-AU Core clients define their capabilities by choosing from this list based on the resource types they need to access.
+This CapabilityStatement describes the basic rules for the [AU Core Requester actor](ActorDefinition-au-core-actor-requester.html) that is responsible for creating and initiating the queries for information.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU Core Requesters are defined in this CapabilityStatement.
+AU Core Responders define their capabilities by choosing from this list based on the resource types they need to access.

-The [AU Core Server CapabilityStatement](CapabilityStatement-au-core-server.html) outlines conformance requirements and expectations for an AU Core Server.
-This CapabilityStatement describes the basic rules for the AU Core Responder actor that is responsible for providing responses to requests from AU Core Requesters.
-The complete list of FHIR profiles, REST API interactions, and search parameters supported by AU Core servers are defined in this CapabilityStatement.
+The [AU Core Responder CapabilityStatement](CapabilityStatement-au-core-responder.html) outlines conformance requirements and expectations for the [AU Core Responder actor](ActorDefinition-au-core-actor-responder.html) that is responsible for providing responses to queries submitted by AU Core Requester actors.
+The complete list of FHIR profiles, RESTful operations, and search parameters supported by AU Core Responders are defined in this CapabilityStatement.

 #### Profile Only Support
 A system that represent digital health information using the content models of AU Core profiles without the expectation to implement any AU Core interactions can declare _Profile Only Support_ to one or more AU Core profiles.